stormasm/nunotes/filters.md

 ### Notes

-Table is a List of vals where each val is a Row which is a Record
+**In the context of follow_cell_path** Table is a List of vals where each val is a Row which is a Record